 When your puppy is very young, it’s recommended to keep their exercise little and often, such as taking short walks and play sessions.
-In between this, allow your pup plenty of time to nap with a super comfortable dog bed, there's no better way for them to relax.
-A personalised cushion for them to put their paws on and snuggle up to will also offer them comfort; browse Yappy’s range of cute custom cushions and choose your favourite for your new puppy today.
+In between this, allow your pup plenty of time to nap with a personalized dog bed, there's no better way for them to relax.
+A personalized pillow for them to put their paws on and snuggle up to will also offer them comfort; browse our range of stunning designs and choose your favorite for your new puppy today.

 Our Top Tips On Safe Exercise With Your Pup:

 Begin with short walks and gradually increase your distance as your puppy grows.